aiuta-com/aiuta-ios-sdk/README.md

 - `imageUrls: [String]`: A list of URLs pointing to the images of the SKU.
 - `localizedTitle: String`: The title of the SKU.
 - `localizedBrand: String`: The brand of the SKU.
 - `localizedPrice: String`: The price of the SKU.
+Should be formatted with a currency symbol.
 - `localizedOldPrice: String?`: The old price of the SKU, if available.
+Should be formatted with a currency symbol.
 - `localizedDiscount: String?`: The discount on the SKU, if available.
+- `additionalShareInfo: String?` Additional information that will be passed to the share along with the generated image.

 ## Protocols